Various Health Professionals

 The Act will allows the Minister to appoint professional members directly to the registration boards during the transitional period of the professions concerned.

-The Health and Social Care Professionals (Amendment) Act 2017 amendd the 2005 Act to permit a registration board to make bye-laws to apply conditions in relation to education, training, etc. to applicants for registration who are qualified for a specified period of time but who have never practiced their profession.
+The Health and Social Care Professionals (Amendment) Act 2017 amended the 2005 Act to permit a registration board to make bye-laws to apply conditions in relation to education, training, etc. to applicants for registration who are qualified for a specified period of time but who have never practiced their profession.
 The Act already has such provisions in respect of applicants who wish to resume the practice of that profession after not having practised the profession for a period specified in the bye-laws.

 In relation to the profession of physiotherapist, the Act facilitates the Minister’s proposal to make regulations to prescribe the title of physical therapist as a variant of the title of physiotherapist in order to eliminate the ongoing risk of title confusion and the consequent risks to public safety.
 Specifically, it permits the registration in the register of physiotherapists, on a once-offbasis and for a limited period, of qualified users of the title of physical therapist, of recent graduates (since 2013) of the Institute of Physical Therapy and Applied Science, Dublin (IPTAS) and of current students that graduate from the final IPTAS programme that commenced in 2016 and will end in 2019.